We may earn affiliate commissions for the recommended products. Learn more.

 Fico Score simulator

-Experian IdentityWorks features
+Experian IdentityWorks features and pricing

 During my testing, IdentityWorks and CreditWorks offered a rich set of features but a few notable limitations.
 Here’s a closer look at what the service provides:

-Credit MonitoringExperian onlyAll three bureausAll three bureaus
+Credit monitoring and alertsExperian onlyAll three bureausAll three bureaus

-Child Protection--Up to 10 children
+Child protectionUp to 10 children

 Experian's credit monitoring operates through daily scans rather than instant updates, checking for changes across credit files.
 Premium and Family plan members receive monitoring capabilities that cover all three credit bureaus, while the Basic plan monitors only Experian data.
 Daily credit reports and FICO scores – on paid plans only – help you track your credit health over time.